Sachin-NeU/Team5_CSYE7245_Spring2021/README.md

 # Business Intelligence and Analytics course

-This Repository will have all the assignment project and lab done by Team 5
+This Repository will have all the assignment, project and lab done by Team 5

 Contributors